Gnomonol/the-guido-task/README.md

       - come up with 2 more tests using any data regarding Guido's account information

 #### bonus.py (Bonus Task)
-  - create a commandline script that takes any github username and prints out similar account information
+  - create a command line script that takes any github username and prints out similar account information
   - example:

 ```